Glen Breton Rare 19 Yr Awarded Best North American Single Malt

 Glen Breton's Ice 10 Year Old, the gold medal recipient, is a testament to the distillery's innovative spirit and mastery in whisky making.
 The Silver medalists, Glen Breton Rare 14 and 19 Year Old, represent the pinnacle of Glen Breton's craftsmanship and the rich heritage of Canadian single malt whisky.

-GQ Names Glenora Distillery's Glen Breton Rare as One of the World's Best Whiskies
+GQ Names Glen Breton Rare as One of the World's Best Whiskies

-GQ Names Glenora Distillery's Glen Breton Rare as One of the World's Best Whiskies
+GQ Names Glen Breton Rare as One of the World's Best Whiskies

 GQ Magazine has recognized Glenora Distillery's Glen Breton Rare, Canada’s first single malt whisky, as one of the world's best.
 Aged in bourbon casks, this whisky boasts a rich and complex aroma, renowned for its depth and intricacy.
 This honor from GQ France not only emphasizes Glenora's dedication to superior whisky craftsmanship but also showcases the prominence of Canadian whisky on an international level.

 What's in a name?
-Here is the story of a long battle over a seemingly innocent word, "Glen"
+The battle over a seemingly innocent word, "glen", in relation to Canadian whisky.

 What's in a name?
 Here is the story of a long battle over a seemingly innocent word, "Glen."